What is Recruitment Marketing? - Complete Guide

 How to conduct the recruitment life cycle process?

-Then, check out this blog Full Recruitment Life Cycle: 7 Stages of Recruitment Process to learn about the recruitment process and stages of recruitment.
+Then, check out this article to learn about the recruitment process and stages of recruitment.

 The full recruitment life cycle refers to the entire hiring process.
 And all the phases from which the hiring manager and recruiter undergo.

-Recruitment is a core function of the HR department.
+Recruitment is an essential practice of the HR department.
 There are many stages in the recruitment process.
-Thus, the human resource department has to go through various stages of recruitment in order to hire great employees.
+Thus, the human resource department has to go through various stages of recruitment to hire great employees.

-The stages in recruitment broadly divided into three parts:
+The stages in recruitment are broadly divided into three parts:

 1:- Stages before the job advertising